 Relations with other churches

 Proposals for unions with St Paul's and later Trinity Churches, as well as plans for closer links between Methodist and United Reformed Churches in Enfield and Edmonton did not come to fruition, however in recent years members also take part in services with other Christians in the North West Enfield Group of Churches.
-Christ Church is also a part of the North Enfield Group of URCs with Lancaster Road and Bush Hill Park URCs, with whom we currently share a minister, Rev Henriette Wentink.
+Christ Church is also a part of the North Enfield Group of URCs with Lancaster Road and Bush Hill Park URCs, with whom we are looking to appoint a shared minister.

 Christian outreach has included Edith Mills and Sylvia Coombs serving in India and the Solomon Islands and Christ Church financially supports Christian Aid, Shanthigramam home in India, Goldie College in the Solomon Islands, The Bible Society, Crisis and Cheviots home in Enfield.